 These are two simple examples of the hundreds of different possibilities that exist in many of the worker’s compensation cases we see.

-Call an Experienced MA Workers Compensation Lawyer If You’re Hurt
+Call an Experienced MA Workers' Compensation Lawyer If You’re Hurt

 If you have been hurt at work, or your loved one has died from a work-related injury or illness, then we encourage you to contact the Spada Law Group, LLC.
-Our experienced legal team would be happy to meet with you in our conveniently located Chelsea or Salem offices.
+Our experienced legal team would be happy to meet with you in our conveniently located Chelsea or Newburyport offices.
 We will review your claim for you and advise you on whether you should pursue a workers compensation claim, a personal injury lawsuit, or both a workers comp claim and a lawsuit.
 Contact us today for a free, no-obligation consultation by calling us directly or reaching out to us via this website.